CyberMiles/travis/docs/connect-testnet.rst

 Test transactions
 =================

 In this section, we will use the ``travis`` client's web3-cmt JavaScript console to send some transactions and verify that the system is set up properly.
+You can't test transactions untill you are completely in sync with the testnet.
+It might take hours to sync.

 Create and fund a test account
 -------------------------------